Gorstak1979/Notes/README.md

 I hear Jadranka has a daughter too, but I think the child is either my dads, or my 2nd floor neighbours.
 If it's mine, then it's possible I have 4 kids I'm just biological father of.

 Filip invites me to some pizzeria, and I come, only to suddenly find myself out of pizzeria.
-I go back in, Filip orders lasagne for him and his 2 buddies and pretends I don't exist, and one of the guests tells me one of the guests wanted a blowjob a paid Filip 100 eur to invite me there.
+I go back in, Filip orders lasagne for him and his 2 buddies and pretends I don't exist, and one of the guests tells me one of the guests wanted a blowjob and paid Filip 100 eur to invite me there.

 Someone seems to be breaking or pulling out my teeth from time to time, and one I day I couldn't stand up because my left knee was somehow broken.
 I limped for 2y after that and now I still have clicking sound but can walk normally.